Dominika Karaś, Jan Cieciuch Polish adaptation of social well-being scale (SWB)

 Descriptive statistics and demographic variables

 Descriptive statistics.
-Descriptive statistics for individual dimensions of social well-being and the overall result of the SWB questionnaire are presented in Table 2.
-The distribution of results for individual ones is close to the normal distribution, except for the social integration scale, where the value of kurtosis was noted, indicating an increased concentration of the values of this variable in the studied group.
+Descriptive statistics for the dimensions of social well-being and the over all result of the SWB questionnaire are presented in Table 2.
+The distribution of results for individual ones is close to the normal distribution, except for the social integration scale, where the slightly heightened kurtosis was noted, indicating an increased concentration of the values of this variable in the studied group.

 Table 2.
-Cronbach’s α coefficients for individual scales and the overall result of the SWB questionnaire, distribution of results
+Cronbach’s α coefficients for the subscales and the overall result of the SWB questionnaire, distribution parameters

 Gender.
 To check the possibility of differences depending on gender, the Student’s t-test was used.
 The results are presented in Table 3.
 Differences were noted in the scales of social integration, social acceptance and the overall result (women showed a higher level of the above dimensions).